mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-v.md

 Now Lucretius tells us of the customary blahblah that women are weak.

-Those middle-aged (by Lucretius timeline) humans soon developed spoken language for their convenience.
+Those middle-aged (by Lucretius's timeline) humans soon developed spoken language for their convenience.

 Even later still, kings started to form cities.
 Land and livestock were parceled out to those with the most strength and best looks.